ttrummel/pandapipes-homepage/e2niee.github.io/_pages/about.md

   <li>length, diameter and roughness of a pipe</li>
   <li>volume flow</li>
   <li>number and height values of nodes</li>
-  <li>connection direction between nodes, for checking the correct flow velocity calculation</li>
+  <li>direction of pipe link between nodes, for checking the correct flow velocity calculation</li>
-  <li>interconnections of sources, sinks, pumps, valves and external grids</li>
+  <li>combinations of sources, sinks, pumps, valves and external grids</li>
   </small>
  </ul>
 <br>
-The test nets were created using STANET and saved in CSV format so that a conversion to a json file could take place.
+The test nets were created with STANET and saved in CSV format so that a conversion into a json file can take place to perform the tests in [PyCharm](https://www.jetbrains.com/pycharm/).
 The structures of all test networks are listed below:

 {% include gallery caption="The pandapipes test networks." %}